 Cornbread can crumble for several reasons, and understanding these factors can help you troubleshoot and achieve the desired texture in your cornbread.
 Here are some common reasons why cornbread may crumble:

-- Too Much Cornmeal: Using an excessive amount of cornmeal relative to other ingredients can make the cornbread overly dry and crumbly.
+- Too Much Cornmeal: Using excessive cornmeal relative to other ingredients can make the cornbread overly dry and crumbly.
 Balance the ratio of cornmeal to flour and other wet ingredients.

 - Lack of Fat: Cornbread needs some form of fat to help bind the ingredients and create a moist texture.
 Insufficient fat can result in a dry and crumbly cornbread.

-- Using Coarse Cornmeal: If you use a coarser type of cornmeal, it can lead to a grittier texture in your cornbread, making it crumble more easily.
+- Using Coarse Cornmeal: Using a coarser type of cornmeal can result in a grittier texture in your cornbread, making it crumble more easily.
 Opt for a finer cornmeal if you prefer a smoother texture.

-- Stale Ingredients: Using stale or old cornmeal, baking powder, or other ingredients can affect the moisture content and texture of your cornbread.
+- Stale Ingredients: Using stale or old cornmeal, baking powder, or other ingredients can affect your cornbread’s moisture content and texture.
 Make sure your ingredients are fresh.

-- Cutting While Hot: Cutting or slicing cornbread while it’s still hot can cause it to crumble.
-Allow the cornbread to cool for a bit before cutting into it to help it set and hold its shape.
+- Cutting While Hot: Cutting or slicing cornbread while still hot can cause it to crumble.
+Allow the cornbread to cool before cutting into it to help it set and hold its shape.

 Recipe Tips and Notes

 - Preheat your cast iron skillet.
-To help prevent the cornbread from sticking and to get that nice golden brown crust make sure you pour your batter into a hot skillet.
+Pour your batter into a hot skillet to help prevent the cornbread from sticking and to get that nice golden brown crust.

-Looking for what to serve with homemade cornbread?
+Looking for recipes made using homemade cornbread?
 Try these other favorites:

 - Cornbread Croutons – These small, crispy, and flavorful cubes of cornbread that are perfect topping for salads, soups, and other dishes.

-- Southern Cornbread Dressing – Made with celery, onions, and sage this thanksgiving favorite but also delicious with chicken or pork.
+- Southern Cornbread Dressing – Made with celery, onions, and sage, this Thanksgiving favorite is also delicious with chicken or pork.
 This cornbread casserole is the classic comfort food side.

-- 20 Leftover Cornbread Recipes – From breakfast casseroles to savory stuffing, and even a sweet dessert twist, we have 20 recipes that will breathe new life into your leftover cornbread.
+- 20 Leftover Cornbread Recipes – From breakfast casseroles to savory stuffing and even a sweet dessert twist, these 20 recipes will breathe new life into your leftover cornbread.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.